 Meets on the third Thursday of each month from 7:30 to 9 p.m.

-This group is open to any adoptee that is over the age of 18.
-Topics discussed include exploring adoptive identity, relationships with adoptive families and birth families (if applicable), and feelings about search and reunion.
+This group is open to any adoptee who is over age 18.
+Topics discussed include adoptive identity, relationships with adoptive families and birth families (if applicable), and feelings about search and reunion.

 Meets on the second Tuesday of each month from 7 to 9 p.m.